 The benefits of exfoliation include increasing circulation to the surface which renews skin cells and creates a healthy glow, decreasing lines and signs of aging and removing the top dead layer of skin, which can be more easily penetrated by other beneficial substances.

 An exfoliant can work in 2 ways: physical or chemical.

 There are two ways to apply physical techniques for exfoliation:

-- Deep exfoliating silk mitts – great for face and body, click for the best one out there
+- Deep exfoliating silk mitts – great for face and body

 - Using a substance like salts, sugars, grains, and herbs